RedBullet/angular-component-library/README.md

 ## Contribute

+- Run `npm run create` to create a new component using the Yeoman generator
 - Code is linted against: hyphenated_BEM (SCSS), ES6 with Angular plugin

 ### Set up linting in your Text Editor